Open Water Swimming Tips For Triathlon Racing

-Open water swimming is one of the most feared races and parts of a triathlon.
-Conditions can often test the most experienced swimmer.
+Open water swimming is one of the most feared parts of a triathlon.
+Conditions can often test the most experienced pool swimmer.
 There is only one way to improve though, and that is to get out there and practice.

 - Ensure you are confident swimming in a pool and have practiced sighting and swimming longer distances.